lochmidth/GetirFinalProject/README.md

 Also, make sure that these dependencies are added in your project's target:

 - [Kingfisher](https://github.com/onevcat/Kingfisher):  Kingfisher is a lightweight and pure Swift library for downloading and caching images from the web.
 - [SwiftAsyncNetworking](https://github.com/lochmidth/GetirFinalProject/tree/main/SwiftAsyncNetworking):  My own local package for concurrent networking.
-(Available in project directory)
+(Available documentation in project directory)
 - [GetirSDK](https://github.com/lochmidth/GetirFinalProject/tree/main/GetirSDK):  My own local package to mimic the GetirService.
-(Available in project directory)
+(Available documentation in project directory)

 ### Installation